apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

 * **Removed default `CONFIGURATION_BUILD_DIR` overrides**

+    This will change the location of where the output files are generated.

+    * `build/emulator` will become `build/Debug-iphonesimulator`
+    * `build/device` will become `build/Release-iphoneos`

+    This will help ensure that debug and release files are never mixed up in the same directory and hypothetically prepare for `macos` builds.

 * **Node Support**

     We have dropped support for Node 14.x and increase the minimum Node requirement to greater than or equal to 16.13.0.

-* **Dropped Platform Binraries**
+* **Dropped Platform Binaries**

-    We no longer supply or package platform-centric workflow binraries in the `cordova-ios` npm package or GitHub repository.
+    We no longer supply or package platform-centric workflow binaries in the `cordova-ios` npm package or GitHub repository.

 * **Rename `Images.xcassets` to `Assets.xcassets`**